BoltzExchange/boltz-backend/docs/api.md

 ## Getting status of a swap

-**Before being able to handle the status events of this method it is recommended to understand [Swap lifecycle](lifecycle.md)**
+**Before being able to handle the status events of this method it is recommended to read: [Swap lifecycle](lifecycle.md)**

-For the purpose of mitigating the need to query the status of a swap one can use this endpoint which returns a JSON object containing the status of the swap.
+To query the status of a swap one can use this endpoint which returns a JSON object containing the status of the swap.
 All of the possible status events are documented [here](lifecycle.md).

 Requests querying the status of a swap have to be `POST` and contain a single value in its JSON encoded body: